mahmodyaseen/WTLFU-cPlusPlus/README.md

 ##### WTinyLfu++ is based on the research papers evaluating its novel eviction policy.
  - [TinyLFU: A Highly Efficient Cache Admission Policy]("https://dl.acm.org/authorize?N41277")  by Gil Einziger, Roy Friedman, Ben Manes
-- [Adaptive Software Cache Management]("https://dl.acm.org/authorize?N675830") by Gil Einziger, Ohad Eytan, Roy Friedman, Ben Manes\
+- [Adaptive Software Cache Management]("https://dl.acm.org/authorize?N675830") by Gil Einziger, Ohad Eytan, Roy Friedman, Ben Manes
 -   [W-tiny LFU.pptx]("https://github.com/mahmodyaseen/WTLFU-cPlusPlus/blob/master/W-tiny%20LFU.pptx") is a slide that explains further more about the project and how it works.

 this C++ version of WTinyLFU derived from [Caffine caching library](https://github.com/ben-manes/caffeine), which implements WtinyLfu in java.\
 see the map for more info.
-.

 ### Usage
 Run the [Simulator](https://github.com/mahmodyaseen/WTLFU-cPlusPlus/blob/master/WtinyLfuSub/Simulator.cpp) in an IDE after specifying the desired [BasicSettings](https://github.com/mahmodyaseen/WTLFU-cPlusPlus/blob/master/WtinyLfuSub/BasicSettings.h).